 A physical ticket is issued for the journey.

 When the ticket is checked on the train, the train crew checks by telephone whether there is a corresponding ticket recorded for you.
-In addition, you must show the ‘Disabled Passenger’s ID Card’ (Companion Card).
+You must also show the Companion Travelcard.

 The ticket range includes the following: